53rd Electronic Warfare Group: Strategic reconnaissance

-The unit trained in the Reserve as the 68th Reconnaissance Group at Hamilton Field (later Hamilton AFB), California between, 1947–1949, when it was inactivated as a result of Continental Air Command's reorganization of its flying units under the Wing Base (Hobson) plan and its personnel transferred to units of the 349th Troop Carrier Wing.
+The unit trained in the Reserve as the 68th Reconnaissance Group at Hamilton Field (later Hamilton AFB), California between 1947–1949.
+In 1949 it was inactivated, as a result of Continental Air Command's reorganization of its flying units under the Wing-Base Hobson Plan.
+Its personnel were transferred to the 349th Troop Carrier Wing.

 The 68th Strategic Reconnaissance Wing was activated by Strategic Air Command (SAC) on 10 October 1951, with an initial cadre of 16 people from the 44th Bombardment Wing.
 The group was assigned as a subordinate unit to the new wing at Lake Charles Air Force Base, Louisiana.
 The wing was assigned to the 37th Air Division of Second Air Force.
 The group was activated as the 68th Strategic Reconnaissance Group, but it was a paper unit, with token personnel assigned on additional duty to keep it active and with its flying squadrons controlled by the wing.
 Support organizations for the wing were also activated, but they were located at Lockbourne AFB, Ohio and were not controlled by the wing.

 It was not until May 1952 that the wing received Boeing RB-29 Superfortress aircraft.
 Its primary mission was gathering intelligence on the Soviet Union.
 In June the group was discontinued entirely.
 Under SAC's new Dual Deputate organization, squadrons all flying and maintenance squadrons were directly assigned to the wing, so no operational group element was needed.
 It added a Boeing KC-97 refueling mission in November 1953.